Sparse regular random graphs: Spectral density and eigenvectors: Introduction

-The condition on $d_n$, for example, includes the logarithmic regime, $d_n = (\log n)^{\gamma}$ for any positive $\gamma$; in which case we can define $\epsilon_n$ as $\gamma \log \log n / \log n$.
+The condition on $d_n$, for example, includes the logarithmic regime, $d_n = (\log n)^{\gamma}$ for any positive $\gamma$; in which case we can define $\varepsilon_n$ as $\gamma\log\log n / \log n$.

-Our proof of this result (and the following ones) \comment{changed from ``depend''} depends crucially on two facts: \begin{enumerate} \item[(i)] the ``locally tree-like'' property, which states that with high probability, most vertices in a random regular graph will have a (increasingly larger) neighborhood which is free of any cycles, and \item[(ii)] the fact that $d_n$ grows to infinity, which smooths out irregularities as $n$ tends to infinity. \end{enumerate}
+Our proof of this result (and the following ones) depends crucially on two facts: \begin{longlist}[(ii)] \item[(i)] the ``locally tree-like'' property, which states that with high probability, most vertices in a random regular graph will have a (increasingly larger) neighborhood which is free of any cycles, and \item[(ii)] the fact that $d_n$ grows to infinity, which smooths out irregularities as~$n$ tends to infinity.\vadjust{\goodbreak} \end{longlist}

-\comment{It should be mentioned that Vu (\cite{vusurvey}) announced a (yet unpublished) proof for the semicircle law for regular random graphs, based on ``sandwiching'' the random regular graph model and the Erd\H{o}s-Ren\'yi one, in the regime $\log n \ll d_n \ll \frac{n^{1/3}}{(\log n)^2}$ regime.
-Later, in private communication, Vu mentioned the possibility of extending this to up to $O(n)$.
-Our proof of the semicircle law for the $d_n = n^{\epsilon_n}$ regime would be, to a certain extent, complementary to this.}

-Our second result is arguably the most important one in this paper\comment{added ``in this paper''}.